David Burliuk: Later years

 In 1962, he and his wife traveled to Australia where he held an exhibition at Moreton Galleries, Brisbane.
 It was his only Australian exhibition.
 During his stay there, Burliuk painted some sketches and works with Australian views.
 From 1937 to 1966, Burliuk and his wife, Marusia, published Color & Rhyme, a journal primarily concerned with charting Burliuk's activities.

 Burliuk lived in Hampton Bays on Long Island for approximately 20 years until he died at Southampton Hospital in Southampton, New York.
 His house and studio still remain.

 Legacy

 In Russian poetry, Burliuk is regarded as a trailblazer.
 In 1990, the Russian Academy of Futurist Poetry established the David Burliuk Prize (Otmetina) for experimental poetry awarded annually.

+Burliuk's cultural identity has grown as a source of debate among historians and scholars since Ukrainian Independence.
+Scholars agree that he established Futurism within the Russian Empire but debate if he should be considered a Ukrainian or Russian poet and artist or a "Russian who was proud of his Ukrainian origins".
+Some scholars have sought to re-appropriate Burliuk as a Ukrainian artist given his use of the Ukrainian steppes in his paintings, a testimony from his son, and his choice of color palettes.
+Other literary critics argue Burliuk's involvement in Soviet publications and groups in New York suggest a more Russian identity as Burliuk tried to establish his role in Futurism.